 Skip to main content

-Edit Agent Module Here you define who your agent is and how it thinks.
+This is where you define how your agent thinks and responds.
 It is the mandatory starting point.

 • Friendly Example: